vespa-engine/vespa/docker/README.md

 ## Building the Vespa RPM
 Execute ```./build-vespa.sh <Vespa version number>``` to build Vespa from this source code.

 The produced rpms will be available in this folder after compiliation.
+The version number will be compiled into binaries, but has no other meaning than that.

 ## Running Vespa